basho-labs/the-basho-community/README.md

 ### The Goal

 The goal is to periodically tag and release "versions" of The Riak Community.
-New versions will be packed with accomplishments and contributions from various community members, and bug fixes for things we've found that are inhibiting Riak growth and adoption.
+New versions will be packed with accomplishments and contributions from various community members along with bug fixes for things we've found that are inhibiting Riak growth and adoption.
 With each new release, we'll have advanced the Community in myriad ways (even if we didn't have a set "road map").

-Each new release will represent the evolution of the Community: new docs will have been written; new talks will have been given; new slide decks will have been created; process flaws will have been unearthed and rectified.
+Each subsequent release will represent the evolution of the Community: new docs will have been written; new talks will have been given; new slide decks will have been created; process flaws will have been unearthed and rectified.
 All of this moves the community forward and makes it a better place to work and play.

 This will be a way for us to track the progression of the community over time and build the community in a more collaborative, transparent way.
 There are people all over the world contributing to the growth of Riak in endless ways.
 This is an attempt at capturing and showcasing that growth.

 ### What Should Be Part of a Riak Community Release?

-For the purposes of this project, a community release can include anything that's not code or features additions and that contributes to the advancement of the community as a whole.
+For the purposes of this project, a community release can include anything that's not code (though related to code - like "released my new Small talk client - should definite) and that contributes to the advancement of the community as a whole.
 A partial list of examples:

 * A blog post about your team's Riak usage
-* A slide deck you used at a local meetup
+* A presentation at a local meetup and accompanying slide deck
-* The time you spent to clean up your PHP ORM and open source it
+* Releasing your PHP ORM and open source it
 * Documentation you contributed for the Python client
 * A screencast we made to show new Riak Search features
 * The 30 minutes you spent in the Mailing List to help a newcomer